top of page

 The verb 'upbraid' has its etymological roots in Old English.
 It is derived from the Old English word 'upbregdan,' which means 'to bring forth,' 'to present,' or 'to reproach.'
 In modern English, 'upbraid' is used to describe the act of scolding or criticizing someone harshly for something they have done wrong or for behavior that is considered inappropriate or unacceptable.
 When one 'upbraids' another, they typically express strong disapproval, reproach, or condemnation, often using stern or reproving language.
 This term conveys a sense of admonishment and serves as a way to reprimand or rebuke someone for their actions or conduct.

-Quiz: Find the meaning of upbraid
+Find the correct meaning of the verb upbraid:

 Try Again!